Eagle Mountain Railroad: Route

 The uphill climb from Telephone Pass to the Eagle Mountain Mine is called "Caution Hill" and is so named because its 2.15% grade is the steepest on the line and descending it with a loaded ore train required great caution.
 It got its name after a loaded train ran away here in the early days of the railroad.
 All loaded ore trains descending Caution Hill were restricted to 15 mi/h and were required to come to a complete stop at the bottom for 5 minutes to cool their brakes before proceeding.
 During the climb up to Eagle Mountain, the tracks cross Eagle Mountain Road for a third time and then cross Aqueduct Road.
 Immediately after Aqueduct Road, the railroad crosses an underground section of the Colorado River Aqueduct.
-Fears that vibrations from the heavy trains would damage the underground concrete aqueduct, the railroad crosses the aqueduct on a 50 ft steel bridge.
+There were fears that vibrations from the heavy trains would damage the underground concrete aqueduct, so the railroad crosses the aqueduct on a 50 ft steel bridge.
 While this bridge appears to cross over nothing since the desert sand covering the aqueduct covers the lower part of the bridge, its serves a vital function.
 As the tracks approach Eagle Mountain, they cross Eagle Mountain Road for the fourth and final time before looping around the base of the mountains and arriving at the Eagle Mountain Mine.

 "Eagle Mountain Mine" is located at Milepost 51.0 with the end of track located at Milepost 51.3.
 There are four long tracks used in the loading ore process located here, along with a two track maintenance shop, a wye, and a few storage tracks.
 All the railroad facilities are located immediately west of the Eagle Mountain townsite.